3DCP-TUe/DropletDetective/README.md

 ## Installation

-The current release is tested with Python 3.12 and Matlab R2023b and requires the following libraries:
+The current release is tested with Python 3.12 and MATLAB R2023b and requires the following libraries:
 - To connect to an OPC UA server: opcua-asyncio (py -m pip install asyncua)

 ## Explanation of the files